Jacqueline Wheldon

-Jacqueline Mary Wheldon (née Clarke, 20 May 1924 – 21 June 1993), was an English author.
+Jacqueline Mary Wheldon, Lady Wheldon (née Clarke, 20 May 1924 – 21 June 1993), was an English author.

 Early life and education

 Jacqueline Mary Clarke was born in Clonmel Road, Fulham, West London, the first child and only daughter of Hugh Clarke (1892–1930), a toolmaker, and Lillie Nunns (1890–1980), the daughter of a railway guard, Harry Nunns, and his wife Elizabeth.
 Her father, whom she remembered despite his death when she was six years old, told her "with absolute certainty" that she would be a writer.

 She was educated at Carlyle School, Chelsea.
 When the school was evacuated to Windsor at the beginning of World War II, she absconded back to London several times, by bicycle, and was eventually expelled.
-Throughout the war she lived in Ealing with her mother, working first for Hoover and then for the local council.
+Throughout the war, she lived in Ealing with her mother, working first for Hoover and then for the local council.
 She joined the Labour Party and in 1945 was the East Ealing Labour Party delegate to the party conference.
 In a letter written shortly before her death, she wrote that her life "started with an arrival, inauspicious, at the LSE London School of Economics".
 Actually she had been discovered by Professor Harold Laski when she asked him to talk at the Ealing branch of the Labour League of Youth.
 Laski invited her to come and work in the Machine Room as a secretary to the Statistics Department at the LSE for two years, and in 1948 she was admitted to the school.

 Laski's successor was Michael Oakeshott, whose profound influence on Wheldon's politics expressed itself gradually over the years.
 Her political activism, great in youth, and to be resurgent in later life, was to be subsumed in literary endeavour.
 While Laski's desire "to share what is most dignified in human nature" was the reason Wheldon had arrived at LSE, one of her own observations once there was that "it is not the case that the elite possess the works, but that the works possess the elite...
 The elite as I met it at LSE was at my service; there would have been no 'beauties' of Plato, Rousseau, Hobbes for me to have 'a sight' of, if generations of individuals whom these writers had come to 'possess' had not submitted to serve and to keep these works intact and ever re-creative and re-created."